CaleyD/FrontEndGuidelines/README.md

 ### General Markup Guidelines

 The following are general guidelines for structuring your HTML markup.
-Authors are reminded to always use markup which represents the semantics of the content in the

-document being created.
+Authors are reminded to always use markup which represents the semantics of the content in the document being created.

 * Use actual `p` elements for paragraph delimiters as opposed to multiple `br` tags.
-* Make use of `dl` (definition lists) and `blockquote`, when appropriate.
 * Items in list form should always be housed in a `ul`, `ol`, or `dl`, never a set of `div`s or `p`s.
-* Use label fields to label each form field, the `for` attribute should associate itself with the input field, so users can click the labels.
+* Use label fields to label each form field.
+Either wrap the input field with a label tag or use the label's `for` attribute to associate itself with the input field, so users can click the labels.
-* Never use tables for layout.
+* NEVER use tables for layout.
 * Use microformats and/or Microdata where appropriate, specifically hCard and adr.
+* Make use of `dl` (definition lists) and `blockquote`, when appropriate.
 * Make use of `thead`, `tbody`, and `th` tags (and Scope attribute) when appropriate.
 * Table markup with proper syntax (`thead`, `tbody`, `th [scope]`)